-For us, the poor treatment and killing of homeless pets by the millions in our country’s shelters is the lens through which we view the commercial breeding industry that competes with the adoption of shelter pets on the front end and burdens public shelters on the back end, where an estimated 25 percent of impounded dogs are identified as purebred.
+For us, the poor treatment and killing of homeless pets by the millions in our country’s shelters is the lens through which we view the commercial breeding industry that competes with the adoption of shelter pets on the front end and burdens public shelters on the back end, where many impounded dogs are identified as purebred.

 We want to see puppy mills gone for so many reasons, and we believe that the best way to do that is to dry up the demand for what they produce rather than try to attack the supply.
 The best way to do that is to eliminate the market and distribution outlets for puppy mill pets through local public education and local ordinances.
 Los Angeles has been the proving ground for this strategy, and it is working.

 Since 2007, Best Friends has been engaged in parallel campaigns to reduce the demand for commercially bred pets while expanding our adoption efforts and advocacy.

 One is a campaign of public education through peaceful protests and informational demonstrations, and the other is a campaign to pass local ordinances aimed at ending the sale of commercially bred dogs, cats and rabbits at pet stores in the given municipality.

 The recent passage of such a law by the Los Angeles City Council is a significant step forward in the long fight against puppy mills.
 L.A. is the second largest city in the country and a major market for puppy mills, or at least it used to be.
 The law was sponsored by Councilman Paul Koretz and crafted with the aid Elizabeth Oreck, national manager of Best Friends' puppy mill initiatives.